1 dead, 8 wounded in shooting at party in Southern California

-One shooting victim was found outside the business, which was located in a shopping center, and pronounced dead at the scene, Thomas said.
-No further information on the victim was released.
+Allen Gresham, 20, was found in a parking lot outside the business, which was located in a shopping center, and pronounced dead at the scene, Thomas said.

 Eight additional shooting victims have since been confirmed, Thomas said.
 Most of the victims brought themselves to local hospitals and were treated for what appear to be non-life-threatening injuries.